maren7/NBXplorer/docs/API.md

 * `psbt`: Required.
 A potentially incomplete PSBT that you want to update (Input WitnessUTXO, NonWitnessUTXO)
 * `derivationScheme`: Optional.
 If specified, will complete HDKeyPaths, witness script and redeem script information in the PSBT belonging to this derivationScheme.
 * `includeGlobalXPub`: Optional.
 Whether or not to include the global xpubs of the derivation scheme in the PSBT. (default: false)
 * `rebaseKeyPaths`: Optional.
-Rebase the hdkey paths (if no rebase, the key paths are relative to the xpub that NBXplorer knows about), a rebase can transform (PubKey0, 0/0, accountFingerprint) by (PubKey0, m/49'/0'/0/0, masterFingerprint)
+Rebase the hdkey paths (if no rebase, the key paths are relative to the xpub that NRXplorer knows about), a rebase can transform (PubKey0, 0/0, accountFingerprint) by (PubKey0, m/49'/0'/0/0, masterFingerprint)
 * `rebaseKeyPaths[].accountKey`: The account key to rebase
 * `rebaseKeyPaths[].accountKeyPath`: The path from the root to the account key prefixed by the master public key fingerprint.
 * `alwaysIncludeNonWitnessUTXO`: Try to set the full transaction in `non_witness_utxo`, even for segwit inputs (default to `false`)